Skip to content

 The scanning process

-All formal ballot papers were parcelled at each polling place or counting centre in batches consisting of no more than 50 papers.
-Each batch related to first preferences counted to a particular candidate.
+All formal ballot papers are parcelled at each polling place or counting centre relating to first preferences counted to a particular candidate.

-At the central scrutiny centre, starting on the Monday after polling day, each batch was scanned and imaged, and the image read by intelligent character recognition (ICR) software.
+At the central scrutiny centre, starting on the Sunday after polling day, formal ballot papers for each polling place are counted into batches of 50 papers.
+Each batch is allocated a batch header with a unique batch number related to that polling place.
+Each batch is then scanned and imaged, and the image read by intelligent character recognition (ICR) software.

 The ICR software interpreted the preferences shown, and the Robson rotation version number printed, on each ballot paper.

-The scanning system used a range of strategies to ensure that preferences are captured with 100% accuracy.
+The scanning system uses a range of strategies to ensure that preferences are captured with 100% accuracy.

-After each batch of ballot papers was scanned, Elections ACT operators were presented with an image of each preference number on each ballot paper, and conducted an initial validation check on the accuracy of the scanned results (for example, by checking every “1” on every ballot paper , every “2” on every ballot paper, and so on).
+After each batch of ballot papers is scanned, Elections ACT operators are presented with an image of each preference number on each ballot paper, and conducted an initial validation check on the accuracy of the scanned results (for example, by checking every “1” on every ballot paper , every “2” on every ballot paper, and so on).

-After this initial check, the ICR software applieed a set of business rules to each ballot paper.
-Those ballot papers that the ICR software interpreted with a high level of certainty passed the business rules check were automatically admitted for counting.
-Any ballot papers which had unclear numbers, or did not pass the business rule check (for example having a break in the sequence of numbers, appearing to be informal, or appearing to show a first preference for a candidate other than the candidate named on the batch card), were flagged as requiring the verification of an Elections ACT officer.
+After this initial check, the ICR software applies a set of business rules to each ballot paper.
+Those ballot papers that the ICR software interprets with a high level of certainty pass the business rules check and are automatically admitted for counting.
+Any ballot papers which have unclear numbers, or do not pass the business rule check (for example having a break in the sequence of numbers, or appearing to be informal), are flagged as requiring the verification of an Elections ACT officer.

-The Elections ACT officer corrected any identified errors in scanning, interpretation or validation on the computer system.
-If necessary the officer viewed the original ballot paper if the scanned image was not sufficient to resolve any doubt.
+The Elections ACT officer corrects any identified errors in scanning, interpretation or validation on the computer system.
+If necessary the officer views the physical ballot paper if the scanned image is not sufficient to resolve any doubt.

-If an Elections ACT officer changed a record of a vote on-screen, that change had to be verified by a second Elections ACT officer.
+If an Elections ACT officer changes a record of a vote on-screen, that change has to be verified by a second Elections ACT officer.

-Scrutineers were entitled to observe the scanning, validation and verification processes, and where a scrutineer believed that a ballot paper has been incorrectly interpreted, the interpretation could be challenged.
-Challenged ballot papers were re-examined by a senior electoral official.
+Scrutineers are entitled to observe the scanning, validation and verification processes, and where a scrutineer believes that a ballot paper has been incorrectly interpreted, the interpretation can be challenged.
+Challenged ballot papers are re-examined by a senior electoral official.

-The above process continued until all formal paper ballots had been scanned and all ballot papers verified.
+The above process continues until all formal paper ballots have been scanned and all ballot papers verified.

-Once all scanned ballot papers were verified, the preference data from those ballot papers was transferred to the electronic voting and counting system (eVACS).
+Once all scanned ballot papers are verified, the preference data from those ballot papers is transferred to the electronic voting and counting system (eVACS), where the data is combined with the results of the electronic voting, and the computer program distributes preferences under the ACT's Hare-Clark electoral system.

-All ballot papers identified at the first manual count as informal were manually rechecked at the central scrutiny centre.
-Any papers ruled at that stage to be formal were scanned.
-Ballot papers confirmed as informal were not scanned.
+All ballot papers identified at the manual count at the polling place as informal are manually rechecked at the central scrutiny centre.
+Any papers ruled at that stage to be formal are added to a new batch and scanned as formal.
+Ballot papers confirmed as informal are also scanned but their markings are not recorded in the system.

 Background